Back to Home Wine

 What Wine Do You Choose for Someone You Don’t Know Well?

 Choose Prosecco first.
 It suits celebrations and casual drinking equally, and almost no one dislikes it.
-If a still wine is more appropriate, Pinot Grigio or a Napa Valley Cabernet Sauvignon are the safest crowd-pleasers — both carry recognizable names that won’t intimidate wine novices or bore enthusiasts.
+If a still wine is more appropriate, Pinot Grigio or a Napa Valley Cabernet Sauvignon are the safest crowd-pleasers — both carry recognizable names that will not intimidate wine novices or bore enthusiasts.

 When you know nothing about the recipient’s preferences, avoid polarizing styles.
 Skip overly tannic or highly acidic wines, heavily oaked Chardonnay, natural wine with volatile acidity, or anything from an obscure region that requires explanation.
 The gift should communicate thoughtfulness without demanding that the recipient have context to appreciate it.

-• Champagne ($45+): Reserve for genuinely celebratory occasions.
+Champagne ($45+) — Reserve for genuinely celebratory occasions.
 A non-vintage brut from Veuve Clicquot or Moët signals luxury without the obscurity risk.
+Non-vintage is not inferior to vintage for gifting purposes — it is blended for consistency.

 How Do You Avoid Common Wine Gift Mistakes?

-Don’t choose by price alone, don’t select wines that require immediate drinking, and don’t gift obscure or overly personal picks to people you don’t know well.
+Do not choose by price alone, do not select wines that require immediate drinking, and do not gift obscure or overly personal picks to people you do not know well.
 Focus on reputable producers, recognizable regions, and styles suited to the recipient’s lifestyle and storage situation.

 The most common mistake is treating wine like a category where higher price automatically equals better gift.
-It doesn’t.
+It does not.
 A $60 natural wine with funky characteristics is a poor gift for someone who drinks Merlot on weekends.
-A $30 Côtes du Rhône from Georges Duboeuf will land better every time because it’s approachable, reliable, and communicates no assumptions about the recipient’s wine literacy.
+A $30 Côtes du Rhône from Georges Duboeuf will land better every time because it is approachable, reliable, and communicates no assumptions about the recipient’s wine literacy.

 The second most common mistake is choosing something so personal — an obscure varietal, a wine from a region you love, a bottle that requires explanation — that the gift is really about the giver rather than the recipient.
 Save those picks for wine-enthusiast friends who share your curiosity.